evkx/evkx.github.io/content/technology/charging/connectors/_index.md

     <figcaption><h4>Audi e-tron GT type 2 charge port</h4></figcaption>
 </figure>

+### CCS

+This is the standard Level 3 charging connector for most American and European EVs, except Teslas and some Japanese models.

+It stands for Combined Charging System and was created by a consortium of automakers and standards organizations.
+It has a round shape with two additional DC pins below the J1772 connector.
+It can deliver up to 350 kW of power.

 ### NACS (Tesla)

 NACS or The [North American Charging Standard](https://www.tesla.com/blog/opening-north-american-charging-standard) is the Tesla Connector that Tesla opened for others in 2022.

 This is the proprietary Level 1, Level 2, and Level 3 charging connector for all Tesla EVs sold in North America.
 It was created by Tesla and works only with Tesla chargers, such as the Supercharger network or the Destination Charger network.
 It has a rectangular shape with two pins and a button.
 Currently the [standard](https://tesla-cdn.thron.com/static/HXVNIC_North_American_Charging_Standard_Technical_Specification_TS-0023666_HFTPKZ.pdf) says it can deliver up to 250 kW of power with maksimum 1000 Volt.
+Ford [announced](https://media.ford.com/content/fordmedia/fna/us/en/news/2023/05/25/ford-ev-customers-to-gain-access-to-12-000-tesla-superchargers--.html) May 25.
+2023 that they will add NACS port on their models from 2024 in North America.

 <figure>
     <a href="https://media.evkx.net/multimedia/technology/charging/connectors/nacs_1.jpg">